Ji-Xinyou/Ji-Xinyou/README.md

-I'm Ji-Xinyou, a junior student from CS@SJTU.
+I'm Ji-Xinyou, a senior student from CS@SJTU.

 - Email - jerryji0414 [at] outlook [dot] com